TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI04.md

 - **Configure the email trigger** in the Power Automate flow — select the target inbox/folder to monitor and (optionally) add a subject filter such as IQ Request.
 - **Publish the agent** in Copilot Studio and enable the Microsoft Teams channel.

-## Step 0: Create a Power Platoform Environment with Dataverse enabled
+## Step 0: Create a Power Platform Environment with Dataverse enabled

+>**Note:** If you have already completed this step during the **Rapid Prototyping – Work IQ** section, skip to **Step 3**.
+Otherwise, proceed with the steps below to create the Power Platform environment.

 1. Right click on the [make.powerapps.com](https://make.powerapps.com) link then **Copy link** and then paste it on your VM browser tab.